FREQUENTLY ASKED QUESTIONS

 Ingredients vs. Tasting Notes

-Our chocolate bars have two primary ingredients: cacao and organic cane sugar.
+Some of our chocolate contains just cacao and cane sugar and some of our chocolate also contains additional cocoa butter.
 Our packaging lists the tasting notes for each bar, not to be mistaken with the actual ingredients.
 Next time you taste Ritual Chocolate think about what tasting notes you pick up.

 Is Ritual Chocolate vegan and gluten free?